tolga-erguner/Ultimate-Frisbee-Wind-Analysis-Data/README.md

        **1. Turnover Rates from UFA (Ultimate Frisbee Association)**

 Source: https://watchufa.com/stats/team-game-stats (It shows all turnover and other stats for the teams)
-Data: Turnover rates of a DC Breeze team throughout the season.
+Data: Turnover rates of a DC Breeze team throughout the last three season.

 **Fields Extracted:**
 	•	Date of the match